Please ensure Javascript is enabled for purposes of website accessibility

 Statutory Fee

 A statute in some jurisdictions may limit the amount of money a legal professional can charge for a service.
 The statutory fee becomes effective in cases involving matters of public concern, such as willful pollution of the environment, or significant violations of constitutional rights, such as civil rights violations under federal law, whether by federal statute or state law.
 This is common in both probate and bankruptcy proceedings.
-As a result, the fee you will pay your lawyers for these proceedings must be approved or dictated by a court.
+As a result, the fee you will pay your Queens personal injury lawyer for these proceedings must be approved or dictated by a court.

 The American Bar Association, also known as the ABA, proposed a statutory scheme to standardize minimum fees for legal representation some time ago.
 Their main goal was to avoid fee-cutting competition while maintaining the integrity of the legal field.
 However, the United States Supreme Court ruled in 1975 that scheduling minimum fees violated the Sherman Anti-Trust Act.
 Nonetheless, many state and federal laws limit the maximum legal fees that attorneys can charge for certain issues, such as probating a will or filing a medical malpractice lawsuit.